Advanced Placement (AP) Exam Information

-The Advanced Placement program is a sequence of college-level courses taught in grades 10-12 by high school teachers with specialized training.
+The Advanced Placement program is a sequence of college-level courses taught by high school teachers with specialized training.
 AP courses require students to study content in a more in-depth and cognitively complex manner.
-Students can pay a fee to the College Board to take AP Exams in May.
 AP exam results are used to grant college credit and course placement based on student performance, according to the policies of individual colleges and universities.
 AP courses carry weighted grade points.

 Tip: Avoid using your school email; instead, use a personal email address that you check regularly.

-- If you have not been able to gain access to your CB account or have been unsuccessful in creating an account, you will need to call the College Board Student Help Line at 888-225-5427.
+If you have trouble joining AP Classroom, gaining access to your CB account, or have been unsuccessful in creating an account, call the CB Student Help Line at 888-225-5427.

-3. Applying for testing accommodations: Services for Students with Disabilities (SSD)
+Applying for Testing Accommodations: Services for Students with Disabilities (SSD)

 - Requesting College Board Testing Accommodations begins with filling out the College Board Consent Form for Accommodation Request.
 Please complete the form and return it to the Campus SSD Coordinator, Melissa Williamson (504) or Heather Noble (Special Education).

-General Information - Anderson Honors & AP Courses
+General Information - Anderson Advanced & AP Courses

-Academic courses that lead to Advanced Placement courses are referred to as Honors courses.
-Honors courses can be taken in grades 6-11.
+Academic courses that lead to AP courses are referred to as Advanced courses.
+Advanced courses can be taken in grades 6-11.
 Emphasis is given to the skills and strategies students need to succeed in AP courses in the junior and senior years and in post-secondary education.
-Honors courses emphasize critical thinking, additional reading, research, writing, and as appropriate, advanced performance expectations.
+Advanced courses emphasize critical thinking, additional reading, research, writing, and, as appropriate, advanced performance expectations.

 Advanced Placement (AP) Courses